-Several campsites and three rental cabins face the river.
-During the year, you can fish, swim and raft, or just walk a self-guided streamside nature trail.
+Several campsites and three rental cabins face this scenic river.
+During the year, you can fish, swim and raft, or walk the self-guided Riverview nature trail.
 The river offers some of the finest fall and winter salmon and steelhead fishing on the south coast.
-You can bank fish from the gravel bar or use a drift boat.
-Throughout spring and summer, you may see scampering chipmunks, hear chirping osprey or see a family of river otters frolicking in the water.
+You can plunk from the bank or try your luck on a drift boat.
+Throughout spring and summer you may see scampering squirrels, soaring osprey, or a family of river otters frolicking in the water.

 The northern-most redwood grove in the U.S. can be found at the end of the Riverview Trail by crossing the North Bank Road and hiking the 1-mile U.S. Forest Service Redwood loop.